 Fires when a new record is added to a specified Airtable table (via form, manual entry, or API).

-When new buyer lead added to 'Buyers' table, trigger workflow that sends welcome email, assigns to agent based on territory, and creates follow-up task.
+When a new deal is added to the 'Deals' table, trigger a workflow that acknowledges the broker, assigns to an analyst based on market, and creates an underwriting task.

 Fires when any field in an existing record is modified (status change, contact info update, linked record added).

-When deal status field changes from 'Showing' to 'Offer Made', trigger notification to listing agent and create offer review task in CRM.
+When the deal stage field changes from 'Site Tour' to 'LOI', trigger a notification to the principal and create an IC review task in the CRM.

-Fires when a record meets specific criteria and appears in a filtered view (e.g., deal closes this week, showing scheduled for today).
+Fires when a record meets specific criteria and appears in a filtered view (e.g., deal closes this week, site tour scheduled for today).

-When deal enters 'Closing This Week' view (filtered by close date), trigger workflow that sends reminder to all parties, schedules final walkthrough, and prepares closing checklist.
+When a deal enters the 'Closing This Week' view (filtered by close date), trigger a workflow that sends a reminder to all parties, schedules the final walk-through, and prepares the closing checklist.

 Fires when a record is deleted from a table (useful for logging deletions or syncing deletions to other systems).

-When listing is removed from 'Active Listings' table, sync deletion to website so property no longer appears on agent's listings page.
+When a deal is removed from the 'Active Pipeline' table, sync the deletion to the LP portal so the asset no longer appears on the pipeline page.

 Fires when someone submits data via an Airtable form view.

-When buyer submits 'Property Interest' form, create record in 'Buyer Interests' table, link to property, and send notification to listing agent with buyer details.
+When a broker submits the 'Submit a Deal' form, create a record in the 'Deal Flow' table, link to the sponsor, and send a notification to the deal lead with the deal details.

-Fires when a particular field changes to a specific value (status = 'Closed Won', lead quality = 5 stars).
+Fires when a particular field changes to a specific value (stage = 'Closed Won', deal conviction = 5 stars).

-When 'Lead Quality' rating field is set to 5 stars, immediately assign to senior agent and create high-priority follow-up task.
+When the 'Deal Conviction' rating field is set to 5 stars, immediately assign to the senior partner and create a high-priority IC prep task.

 Creates a new record in a specified Airtable table with provided field values.

-When deal closes in CRM, create record in Airtable 'Closed Deals' table with final sale price, close date, commission, and link to property and buyer records.
+When a deal closes in the CRM, create a record in the Airtable 'Closed Deals' table with final purchase price, close date, equity deployed, and link to the asset and sponsor records.

 Modifies fields in an existing record (identified by record ID or lookup criteria).

-When buyer phone number changes in CRM, find their Airtable record (by email) and update phone number field to keep data in sync.
+When a sponsor's contact changes in the CRM, find their Airtable record (by email) and update the contact field to keep data in sync.

 Searches for records matching specified criteria (filters by field values, sorts results, limits count).

-Find all properties in 'Active Listings' view where days on market > 60 and generate a 'stale listings' report for broker review.
+Find all assets in the 'Active Pipeline' view where days in pipeline > 60 and generate a 'stalled deals' report for principal review.

 Retrieves a specific record by its unique record ID.

-When showing is scheduled via external calendar, use property ID to retrieve full Airtable property record and populate showing details (address, access code, listing agent).
+When a site tour is scheduled via an external calendar, use the asset ID to retrieve the full Airtable asset record and populate tour details (address, access instructions, deal lead).

 Removes a record from an Airtable table.

-When lead is marked as 'Spam' or 'Duplicate' in CRM, delete the corresponding record from Airtable 'Leads' table to keep data clean.
+When a deal is marked as 'Spam' or 'Duplicate' in the CRM, delete the corresponding record from the Airtable 'Deal Flow' table to keep data clean.

 Retrieves all records from a table or view, optionally filtered and sorted.

-Every Monday, retrieve all deals in 'Closing This Week' view and generate summary report for brokerage management with expected commission and potential issues.
+Every Monday, retrieve all deals in the 'Closing This Week' view and generate a summary report for the partners with expected equity deployed and potential issues.

-Creates a relationship between two records in linked tables (link buyer to property, deal to documents).
+Creates a relationship between two records in linked tables (link sponsor to asset, deal to documents).

-When buyer expresses interest in a property, link buyer record to property record in 'Buyer Interests' junction table to track relationship.
+When a sponsor brings a deal, link the sponsor record to the asset record in the 'Sponsor Relationships' junction table to track the relationship.

 Adds a file (PDF, image, document) to an attachment field in a record.

-When inspection report PDF is received via email, upload as attachment to the property's Airtable record so it's accessible from property detail view.
+When a Phase I report PDF is received via email, upload it as an attachment to the asset's Airtable record so it's accessible from the asset detail view.

 Get started in approximately 20 minutes for basic setup; 1 hour to design base structure and build first automation